dotnet/sdk/src/SourceBuild/content/README.md

 Sometimes you want to make a change in a repository and test that change in the VMR.
 You could of course make the change in the VMR directly (locally, as the VMR is read-only for now) but in case it's already available in your repository, you can synchronize it into the VMR (again locally).

 To do this, you can either start a [dotnet/dotnet](https://github.com/dotnet/dotnet) Codespace - you will see instructions right after it starts.
 Alternatively, you can clone the repository locally and use the [vmr-sync.sh](src/sdk/eng/vmr-sync.sh) or [vmr-sync.ps1](src/sdk/eng/vmr-sync.ps1) script to pull your changes in.
 Please refer to the documentation in the script for more details.

-## List of components

-The full list of components synchronized into the VMR is [here (Components.md)](./Components.md).

-The repository also contains a [JSON manifest](https://github.com/dotnet/dotnet/blob/main/src/source-manifest.json) listing all components in a machine-readable format.

 ## Filing Issues